Posting Date: March 26, 2019

-The Housing Assistant will carry out such duties as needed and directed by the Housing Program Coordinator including collecting rents and recording financial information into property management software; working with applicants and residents to complete eligibility paperwork; coordinating with utility and repair vendors; and other duties.
+The Housing Assistant will carry out such duties as needed and directed by the Area Manager including collecting rents and recording financial information into property management software; working with applicants and residents to complete eligibility paperwork; coordinating with utility and repair vendors; and other duties.
 This is a non-exempt position.

 - Assist staff with administrative and program work related to the operating of

-the property including rent collection, recording financial information, and make daily deposits.
+the Frye Apartments including rent collection, recording financial information, and make daily deposits.

 - Type, file, photocopy, process transmittals/mailings and other office duties.

-- Coordinate with vendors to do repairs; forward maintenance request forms to LIHI’s maintenance department; track maintenance work and needs.
+- Forward maintenance request forms to LIHI’s maintenance department; track maintenance work and needs.

 - Fill in for LIHI’s Office Assistant or Administrative Assistant as requested.